daviddalpiaz/r4sl/13-caret.md

 - The `predict()` function seems to have a different behavior for each new method we see.
 - Many methods have different cross-validation functions, or worse yet, no built-in process for cross-validation.
+- Not all methods expect the same data format.
+Some methods do not use formula syntax.
 - Different methods have different handling of categorical predictors.

 Thankfully, the `R` community has essentially provided a silver bullet for these issues, the [`caret`](http://topepo.github.io/caret/) package.
 Returning to the above list, we will see that a number of these tasks are directly addressed in the `caret` package.